almetica/almetica/README.md

 This is a server for the MMORPG TERA written in rust.
 Currently targeting TERA EU 93.02.

+To connect to the server you need to use the [custom client launcher](https://github.com/almetica/almetica-launcher).
+It's a direct replacement for the publisher launcher and Tl.exe.

 ## Requirements

 A stable rust installation (version 1.42+).